gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/order-allocation.md

 ---
 description: >-
-  Learn how the OMS syncs allocated items to systems for fulfillment, including NetSuite facilities for warehouse orders, ensuring accurate allocation and fulfillment processes.
+  Learn how the OMS syncs allocated items to systems for fulfillment, including NetSuite facilities for warehouse orders.
 ---

 # Order Allocation